SexChrLab/RodentAddiction/README.md

 - walker/01_fastq/by_run
 - walker/01_fastq/concatenated

+Before running the Snakemake scripts, place FASTQ files into the appropriate directory as follows:

 Raw FASTQ files should be named according to the following conventions: \
 Samples with 1 run: **{paper}\_{SRA_Sample_ID}\_{Treatment_Group}.fq** \
 Samples with multiple runs: **{paper}\_{SRA_Sample_ID}\_{Treatment_Group}_run{#}.fq**